chrisbrayne/Example-Procedures/2016-04-11-your-filename.md

 ## Template Process 1

 ### Purpose
-This is the pupose of this process
+This is the purpose of this process

 ### Predecessor
 Process 0